Tranquil Start to the Workweek. Winter Storm Watch Wednesday…

 Synopsis:

-Dry, tranquil conditions are expected for the end of the week.
+Tranquil conditions are expected for the end of the workweek.

 Stay tuned.